Carpal tunnel syndrome: information & recommended doctors

 Other risk factors are

-Increased water retention in the joints as well as a thickening of the ligament structure can also promote carpal tunnel syndrome.
-Also those who suffer from renal insufficiency and need dialysis are at greater risk.
-Often the carpal tunnel syndrome then occurs on the side on which the shunt sits.
+Increased water retention in the joints and a thickening of the ligament structure can also promote carpal tunnel syndrome.
+People who suffer from kidney failure and require dialysis are also at greater risk.
+Carpal tunnel syndrome often occurs on the side where the shunt is located.

 Physical strain also plays a role.
-Certain occupational groups are more frequently affected.
-This includes road construction workers who have to operate a jackhammer, for example.
-The risk of developing carpal tunnel syndrome increases with regular heavy use of the wrists.
+Certain occupational groups are affected more frequently.
+These include road construction workers who have to operate a jackhammer, for example.
+The risk of developing carpal tunnel syndrome increases with regular heavy strain on the wrists.

 Karpaltunnelsyndrom